A new method for flow-based network intrusion detection using the inverse Potts model: Related Work

 To assess \ac{EFC}'s performance, one of the datasets we use is CIDDS-001.
-This dataset was used by Verma and Ranga (2018) \cite{verma2018statistical} to assess the performance of \ac{KNN} and k-means clustering algorithms when classifying traffic.
+This dataset was used by Verma and Ranga (2018) \cite{verma2018statistical} to assess the performance of \ac{KNN} and k-means clustering algorithms.
 Both algorithms achieved over 99\% accuracy.
 Also, Ring \etal \cite{ring2018detection} explored slow port scans detection using CIDDS-001.
 The approach proposed by them is capable of accurately recognizing the attacks with a low false alarm rate.
 Finally, Abdulhammed \etal \cite{Abdulhammed2019} also performed classification based on flows on CIDDS-001 and proposed an approach that is robust considering imbalanced network traffic.
 In summary, CIDDS-001 is an updated and relevant dataset to be used for network flow-classification solutions, being one of our dataset choices for assessing the performance of EFC.

-Another two datasets we use in this work are CICIDS17 and CICDDoS19, from the Canadian Institute for Cyber Security.
+The other two datasets considered here are CICIDS17 and CICDDoS19, from the Canadian Institute for Cyber Security.
 Recently, Yulianto, Sukarno, and Suwastika~\cite{yulianto2019improving} used CICIDS17 to assess the performance of an Adaboost-based classifier.
 Aksu \etal~\cite{aksu2018intrusion} did the same in 2018 with different \ac{ML} classifiers.
 CICIDS17 contains benign as well as the most up-to-date common attacks, resembling true real-world data, being a relevant dataset to consider for flow-based traffic classification.

-CICDDoS19, in turn, is a very recent dataset with a focus on DDoS attacks.
-A very recent work \cite{li2020rtvd} proposes a real-time entropy-based \ac{NIDS} for detection of volumetric DDoS in \ac{IoT} and performs tests over CICDDoS19 dataset, among other datasets.
+Meanwhile, CICDDoS19 is a very recent dataset with a focus on DDoS attacks. \cite{li2020rtvd} proposes a real-time entropy-based \ac{NIDS} for detection of volumetric DDoS in \ac{IoT} and performs tests over CICDDoS19 dataset, among other datasets.
 Another recent work \cite{jia2020flowguard} obtained over 99\% accuracy over CICDDoS19 dataset using a \ac{CNN}.
 And, finally, Novaes \textit{et al.} \cite{novaes2020long} proposed a system for intrusion detection based on fuzzy logic, which had its performance assessed on CICDDoS19.
-The rising popularity of this dataset serves as proof of its relevance to assess the performance of different \ac{NIDS}.
-Hence, we use CICDDoS19 and other two up-to-date datasets to test our classifier and compare it to the performance of classical \ac{ML} classifiers.
+The rising popularity of this dataset serves as evidence of its relevance to assess the performance of different \ac{NIDS}.
+Hence, we use CICIDS17 and CICDDoS19 datasets to test our classifier and compare it to the performance of classical \ac{ML} classifiers.